howard-community-college/ENES247_TRUC/lab4-PriorityEncoders_ROM/README.md

 ![1549963883327](1549963883327.png)

-*When is the file read by vivado (RTL analysis, synthesis, implementation or bitstream? )*  **bitstream**
+*When is the file read by vivado (RTL analysis, synthesis, implementation or bitstream? )*  **Synthesis is when the file is read by Vivado for the first time. **

 *What does this tell you about the file's sustainability (easy to identify, easy to modify, easy to find)?* **easy to identify**

-*After following the forum's post, what is the path to where the file actually lives?*
+*After following the forum's post, what is the path to where the file actually lives?* **The path is within the source_1, with .v extension file.**

-*After synthesizing, where in a CLB do the contents of the text file go?*
+*After synthesizing, where in a CLB do the contents of the text file go?* **go into the data path of the circuit mainly inside the LUT.**

 Look at the .txt file.

-*How many bits per row?* **3 bits**
+*How many bits per row?* **3 bits per row**

 *How many rows?*  **16 rows**